RyanCCollins/slush-generator-scalable-react/templates/README.md

 ## Generators
 The boilerplate contains generators for easy project scaffolding.
 At the moment, the generator has the following scaffold generating commands built in:
-- containers
+- Container `npm run generate:container`
+  - Name: the name of the container, i.e. `Awesome`, which converts to: `AwesomeContainer`
   - Connected / Not connected ES6 Class containers (higher order)
   - SCSS Modules
   - Reducers, actions and constants
   - Tests for all of the above
-- components
+  - README.md file that documents the container
+- Component `npm run generate:component`
+  - Name: the name of the component, i.e. `Button`
   - Stateless functional components (recommended)
   - ES6 class components
   - SCSS modules
   - Tests for all of the above
+  - README.md file that documents the component
+- Page `npm run generate:page`
+  - Name: The name of the route, i.e. Home, which gets converted to `HomePage`
+  - Route: the route that corresponds to the page

-To run the generators, run
+To run the generators with a list of options, run
 ```
 npm run generate
 ```

-Which will give you a list to select from with all of the available generators.
 Follow the on screen prompts to select the options you wish to use.

 For convenience, you can bypass the initial selection and scaffold out containers, components and pages by running